karimarttila/karimarttila.github.io/_posts/2019-02-28-how-to-create-infrastructure-as-code-for-aws-and-azure.md

 ---
 layout: post
 title: "How to Create Infrastructure as Code for AWS and Azure"
-categories: [blog, aws]
+category: [iac]
-tags: [aws]
+tags: [iac, azure, aws, terraform]
 date: 2019-02-28
 ---

 ### Introduction